Ensembl/ensembl-client/doc/architecture/decisions/0021-BLAST-sequence-formats.md

 | A combination of bare sequences and FASTA sequences in one input. | An unlikely scenario, but, technically, can rely on both blank lines and FASTA headers as sequence separators. | Yes |
 | Sequence id | Fetch sequence by its id and insert in the input field | No |

 ## Validation
 For sequence validation we follow NCBI rules (https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=BlastHelp)

 ### Sequence type detection

 Automatic detection of sequence type has been implemented which determines whether the input sequence is nucleotide or protein as soon as they are entered.
 Users can always override this selection and run a job.
-If the input sequence is detected as an amino acid sequence, we change the “Database” to Proteins and select “blastp” as the default Program
+If the input sequence is detected as an amino acid sequence, we change the “Database” to Proteins and select “BLASTP” as the default Program

 ### Rules for sequence type detection: